Getting Things Done, aka GTD, has been a foundational productivity system in my career.

 - ⏱ Later: The GTD book calls this “Items to Incubate.”
 For whatever reason, you’ve decided that this is something you want to hold on to deal with later.
 You could put it on a Someday/Maybe list or put it on your calendar to look at and decide later.

-- 🗄 Reference: Something you will need to refer to later.
+- 🗄 Reference Materials: Something you will need to refer to later.
 If you’re going to go this route, you’ll want to have an effective digital organization and physical organization system.

 You’ve identified that yes, there is an action associated with this item.
 Maybe you need to call or email someone.
 Perhaps it’s the start of a new big project that your boss just dropped on you.
 Or maybe one of the kids on your son’s soccer team got a red card last game, and since you are the manager, you need to deal with it (I may be projecting here.)